 Where to find job listings:

 Federal regulations require any J-1 on-campus employment to be reported to and approved by the Office of International Affairs.
-In order to make the reporting of such employment more efficient, we have created a J-1 On-Campus Employment Form for you and your campus employer to complete.
+Please submit the J-1 On-Campus Employment e-Form at least one week before your work start date.

 The on-campus employment that you are required to report to us includes the following types of employment: Assistantship (GTA, GRA, GAA), Fellowship (with work component), or any other On-Premises Employment (campus dining, library work, etc.).

-Any on-campus employment must be reported to International Affairs prior to the employment commencing.
+Any on-campus employment must be reported to International Affairs before the employment commences.
 On-campus employment may only be authorized for up to 12 months at a time.
-Employment may continue beyond one year, however the student's employment authorization must be updated every 12 months.
+Employment may continue beyond one year, however, the student's employment authorization must be updated every 12 months.
 J-1 students may only work a maximum of 20 hours per week while school is in session.
 During semester breaks and authorized annual vacation terms, J-1 students may work an unlimited number of hours per week.

 Please note that on-campus employment authorization is different from authorized Academic Training.
-Approval for Academic Training is a separate process and you need to meet with an immigration coordinator at OIA.
-For additional information visit Academic Training.
+Approval for Academic Training is a separate process, and you need to meet with an immigration coordinator at the Office of International Affairs.
+For additional information, visit Academic Training.